Skip to content

 Property Description Default

-addCss Add the snippet css ad the end of the head.
+addCss Add the CSS at the end of the head.
 1 (Yes)

 addJscript Add the snippet javascript and the fileuploader script at the end of the body.
 1 (Yes)